remix-run/remix-website/data/posts/fog-of-war.md

 ## The Route Manifest

-Let's define a few important terms for clarity:
+First of all, let's define a few important terms for clarity:

 - **Route tree**: A tree of routes which defines the URLs your app can match via parent/child relationships
 - **Route definition**: Parts of the route used to match a URL (`path`, `index`, `children`)